Unitas $UP will be listed on MEXC Exchange Pair with UP/USDT on March 13th at 10:00 (UTC)

 Portfolio integration on the exchange

-But new listings are often volatile.
+But new tokens are often volatile.
 Trading near the initial window is uncertain.

-Unitas ($UP) price at listing depends on interest, supply, and market conditions.
+($UP) Price at Trading depends on interest, supply, and market conditions.
 Liquidity may be low, and spreads can be wide.
 Large orders may face slippage.

 Key points for users: